DroneDeploy is the easiest and fastest solution to build aerial maps and models.

 Does DroneDeploy support automated flight planning available for mapping areas with large vertical objects/topography such as mountains, buildings, and towers?

-DroneDeploy Mobile App now allows you to automatically capture oblique photos of objects in the center, using the Orbit at End of Mission tool.
-For best results, we do still recommend conducting some manual flying with your drone and then processing those images with DroneDeploy is the best method currently For more information on how to do so, please review our guide to for 3D models http://support.dronedeploy.com/docs/3dmodeling-with-drones
+DroneDeploy Mobile App now allows you to automatically capture oblique photos of objects in the center while flying in Enhanced 3D mode.
+For best results, we do still recommend conducting some manual flying with your drone and then processing those images with DroneDeploy is the best method currently For more information on how to do so, please review our guide to for 3D Models.

 If you're flying on a particularly sunny day, the images may be washed out unless the white balance is adjusted to "Sunny" in the DJI Go App.
 In order for the settings to apply, you must turn off "Automatic Camera Settings" in the DroneDeploy mobile app in the advanced section of the flight plan.

-We generally recommend that all images should have significant overlap (at least 70% side and frontlap).
+We generally recommend that all images should have a significant overlap (at least 70% side and frontlap).
 The greater the image overlap, the easier it is for our software to process your image.
-Higher overlap gives you greater map detail.
+A higher overlap percentage gives you greater map detail.
 Please review our guide to Making Successful Maps